dimaslanjaka/universal-framework/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 * Real Time Stats - See real time stats inside your Google Analytics dashboard.
 * Universal Tracking - Get better insights with Google Analytics' universal tracking.
 * Google Analytics Dashboard - See the stats that matter from right inside your WordPress dashboard with custom Publisher Report, Ecommerce report, and Search Console report.
-* Google Analytics 4 Support -  Easily set up and send proper website tracking data to Google Analytics 4
+* Google Analytics 4 Support -  Easily set up and send proper website tracking data to Google Analytics 4 (GA4)
 * eCommerce Tracking - Add Google Analytics Ecommerce tracking to WordPress.
 * WooCommerce Google Analytics - Add Enhanced Ecommerce Tracking to your WooCommerce store.
+* WooCommerce User Journey - See exactly which pages a customer visited before before purchasing from your WooCommerce store.
 * Easy Digital Downloads Google Analytics - Add Enhanced Ecommerce Tracking to your EDD store.
 * Ads Tracking - Track your Google Adsense ads with Google Analytics.
 * Affiliate Link Tracking - Track your affiliate links and get stats that matter.